Respect for Human Rights

 Structure

-In April 2023, Toyobo group established the Diversity & Inclusion Group, a unit responsible for human rights within the Human Resources Department, with the aim of emphasizing respect for human rights in Toyobo group in a proactive, systematic manner.
+The persons in charge of the group's employees are assigned to the Human Resources Department, and those in charge of the supply chain are assigned to the Procurement and Logistics Department, with the aim of emphasizing respect for human rights in Toyobo group in a proactive, systematic manner.
 We are deepening our understanding of international human rights related issues that companies need to be aware of, and preparing for initiatives on human rights due diligence.

-The Executive Officer who is the Controlling supervisor of the HR Division has overall responsibility for matters relating to human rights.
+The Managing Executive Officer who is the Controlling supervisor of the Corporate Sustainability Division, Procurement and Logistics Department has overall responsibility for matters relating to human rights.

 Targets and KPIs